 Tips to Save Money at LEGOLAND Florida

 - Consider upgrading to an annual pass.
-While admission for adults is $75/day and $65/day for kids and seniors, it can be worth getting the annual pass ($99 for kids/seniors and $129/adults) because there is so much to do that it’s practically impossible to do it all in one day.
+While admission for adults and for kids cost the money and seniors, it can be worth getting the annual pass (for kids/seniors and /adults) because there is so much to do that it’s practically impossible to do it all in one day.

 - Look for coupons and deals.
 The Lego club magazine has been known to issue coupons good for a free child’s admission to LEGOLAND California while AAA often offers discounted passes; it’s likely that similar offers will be available for the Florida attraction.